Lake Placid

 The inciting incident occurs at 10 minutes when Kelly's boss sends her to Maine to identify a mysterious tooth fragment found in the remains of the diver, forcing the city-dwelling paleontologist out of her comfort zone into the wilderness..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 21 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This reveals the protagonist's commitment to After witnessing a massive crocodile attack and nearly becoming a victim herself, Kelly makes the active choice to stay and help identify and stop the creature rather than flee back to New York., moving from reaction to action.
+This indicates the protagonist's commitment to After witnessing a massive crocodile attack and nearly becoming a victim herself, Kelly makes the active choice to stay and help identify and stop the creature rather than flee back to New York., moving from reaction to action.

 The Collapse moment at 62 minutes (75% through) represents the emotional nadir.
 Here, Hector Cyr is attacked and severely injured by one of the crocodiles, nearly killed.
-The team's confidence is shattered, and they realize they are outmatched by the prehistoric predators., shows the protagonist at their lowest point.
+The team's confidence is shattered, and they realize they are outmatched by the prehistoric predators., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 66 minutes initiates the final act resolution at 80% of the runtime.
 Kelly synthesizes her scientific knowledge with the survival instincts she's developed, proposing a final plan to use a tranquilizer-laden cow as bait to capture the creature rather than kill it., demonstrating the transformation achieved throughout the journey.